Selwey/1D-Forward-Modeling-Solver-for-Transmission-Lines/README.md

 Usage
 ---
-<font color="green"> To run the program, the user needs to provide three files: the model file, the data template file, and the configuration file.
+To run the program, the user needs to provide three files: the model file, the data template file, and the configuration file.
 Then use the flowing command to run emfem:

 Author
 ---